Biography of Fats Navarro

 Apparently Navarro did not care much for Key West.
 He was once quoted as saying "I didn't like Key West at all.
 I'll never go back."
 So, after graduating Frederick Douglass High School, he joined Sol Albrights's band in Orlando, traveled with him to Cincinnati, took further trumpet lessons from an Ohio teacher, and soon went on the road with Snookum Russell's Indianapolis-based orchestra.

 The Big Band YearsRussell's group, a well regarded "territorial" band in the 1940s, proved to be a valuable training ground for Fats.
 It was a place to development, experiment, and make mistakes that no one would remember before heading on to the national stage.
 Such stars an J.J.
 Johnson and Ray Brown also had paid their dues there.
 Fats stayed with Russell for about two years (1941-42) and became its feature trumpet soloist.
-At that time, his style was strongly influenced by the great Roy Eldridge and his (Fats') third cousin, the wonderful trumpet stylist Charlie Shavers.
+At that time, his style was strongly influenced by the great Roy Eldridge and his (Fats') second cousin, the wonderful trumpet stylist Charlie Shavers.
 He was yet to hear and incorporate Dizzy Gillespie's and Charlie Parker's ideas.
 There is no recorded evidence of his work with Russell.

 His next stop was with Andy Kirk and his Kansas City-based "Clouds of Joy."
 Here he met and forged a lasting friendship with trumpeter Howard McGhee.
 Maggie, as he was known, was a few years older than Fats and was an important influence in his development.
 Unfortunately, there is very little recorded evidence of his work with the Kirk band due mainly to a musicians strike against the record companies.
 What recordings that do exist do not feature many Fats solos, and due to the similarity in their styles at the time, it is hard to tell who is soloing at various points (see Session 1-3 and 8 of the discography).
 There is no doubt, however, that McGhee was the feature trumpet soloist with the band.